 NARA may disclose only enough information in grievance records to any source from which additional information is requested in the course of processing a grievance in order to: identify the source to the extent necessary; inform the source of the purpose(s) of the request; and identify the type of information requested from the source.
 NARA may also disclose information in grievance files to officials of labor organizations recognized under the Civil Service Reform Act when the information is relevant to the officials' duties of exclusive representation concerning personnel policies, practices, and matters affecting work conditions.
 The routine use statements A, D, E, F, G, and H, described in Appendix A also apply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM:

 RETRIEVABILITY: Information in grievance records may be retrieved by the name of the individual.

-RETENTION AND DISPOSAL: Grievance files are temporary records and are destroyed in accordance with the disposition instructions in the NARA records schedule contained in FILES 203, the NARA Files Maintenance and Records Disposition Manual.
+RETENTION AND DISPOSAL: Grievance files are temporary records and are destroyed in accordance with the disposition instructions in the NARA Records Schedule (a supplement to the NARA Files Maintenance and Records Disposition Manual).
 Individuals may request a copy of the disposition instructions from the NARA Privacy Act Officer.

-SYSTEM MANAGER(S) AND ADDRESS: The system manager is: Assistant Archivist for Office of Human Resources and Information Services (NH).
-The address for this location is listed in Appendix B following the NARA Notices.
+SYSTEM MANAGER(S) AND ADDRESS: The system manager is the Chief Human Capital Officer.
+The business address for this system manager is listed in Appendix B.

-RECORD SOURCE CATEGORIES: Information in grievance records may be obtained from: individuals on whom records are maintained, witnesses, NARA officials, and NARA and GSA payroll and personnel specialists.
+RECORD SOURCE CATEGORIES: Information in grievance records may be obtained from: individuals on whom records are maintained; witnesses; NARA officials; and NARA payroll and personnel specialists.